Colonial America Unit Study American Girl Felicity Fields of Daisies

 History Books for kids american girl

-*You can find A LOT more ideas and resources for this part of the unit in my Free Early American History post!
+*You can find A LOT more ideas and resources for this part of the unit in my Free Early American History post too!

 Scroll down to Week 3, Week 4, and Week 5 to start with Colonial History!